 Graça houses a diverse population, from local residents who were born here and new residents seeking this old part of Lisbon.
 Whether a tourist or resident, people are drawn here by its location, history, and soul.
 Situated next to the São Jorge Castle, Graça’s district is also known for its spectacular views that are much enjoyed by residents and visitors.

-Príncipe Real has become one of the best neighborhoods in Lisbon, attracting an innovative and quality trade.
-But it remains essentially a residential neighborhood, with gardens, quiet spaces and beautiful palaces.
+Príncipe Real has become one of the best neighbourhoods in Lisbon, attracting an innovative and quality trade.
+But it remains essentially a residential neighbourhood, with gardens, quiet spaces and beautiful palaces.
 This neighbourhood is one of the most sought after areas for buying or renting houses, where old buildings are being refurbished, attracting a younger population.

 Lapa is a predominantly residential area with large houses and old palaces.
 It was in Lapa that the Portuguese bourgeoisie and nobility decided to settle down in the 18th century.

-The humble parish of Arroios recently clinched the top spot in Time Out’s annual list of the coolest city center neighborhoods in the world.
-But frequent visitors will know that the unique neighborhood, located in the Lisbon city center, is a hub for art, hotels, and restaurants.
+The humble parish of Arroios recently clinched the top spot in Time Out’s annual list of the coolest city center neighbourhoods in the world.
+But frequent visitors will know that the unique neighbourhood, located in the Lisbon city center, is a hub for art, hotels, and restaurants.
 It’s also small enough to walk across in just 30 minutes - talk about packing a punch!

 Although there’s a lot of bustle around the Station, the neighbourhood itself is peaceful and everyone knows each other.

 On one of the seven hills, north-east of Lisbon is Penha de França.
 The area is considered to be clean, quiet and family-friendly, attracting high-class families and young adults.
 Because of its smaller location, it is now the perfect time to invest in property Penha de França property.
 It is situated in the vicinity of several miradouros (viewpoints) with views over the whole area.